 For school officials to determine eligibility for free and reduced-price benefits, households receiving FDPIR only have to list their child's name, FDPIR case number; an adult household member must sign the application.
 Households which do not list an FDPIR case number must list the names of all household members, the amount and source of monthly income received by each household member, and the social security number of the adult household member who signs the application.
 If the household member signing does not have a social security number, he/she must indicate that a social security number is not available.
 An adult household member must sign the application.

 Under the provisions of the free and reduced-price policy (title of determining officials) will review applications and determine eligibility.
 Parents or guardians dissatisfied with the ruling of the official may wish to discuss the decision with the determining official on an informal basis.
-Parents wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Ashlynn Johnson, Principal of the Academy of Math and Science - Peoria Advanced, 7785 W. Peoria Ave., Peoria, AZ 85345 or call (623) 888-6697.
+Parents wishing to make a formal appeal for a hearing on the decision may make a request either orally or in writing to Sandra Lomeland, Principal of the Academy of Math and Science, 1557 W. Prince Rd., Tucson, AZ 85705 or call (520) 293-2676.

 If a household member becomes unemployed or if the household size increases, the household should contact the school.
 Such changes may make the children of the household eligible for benefits if the household's income falls at or below the levels.

 Non-discrimination Statement: This explains what to do if you believe you have been treated unfairly.
 "In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410, or call (800) 795-3272, or (202) 720-6382 (TTY).
 USDA is an equal opportunity provider and employer."